snowplow-archive/snowplow.github.com/_posts/2014-08-12-snowplow-java-tracker-0.5.0-released.md

 <h2><a name="buffersize">4.
 Configuring the buffer</a></h2>

-When you create an `Emitter` and set the `HttpMethod` to send GET requests, we default the Emitter to send events instantly upon being tracked.
+We've changed the default behaviour of the sending events in this update.
+When you create an `Emitter` and set the `HttpMethod` to send GET requests, we default the Emitter to send events instantly upon being tracked using `setBufferOption`.
+It seems more sensible to send GET requests upon arrival since they will never be grouped similar to how POST requests as being sent.

+Here is a short example:
+{% highlight java %}
+// By default BufferOption.Instant is set
+Emitter emitter = new Emitter("collector.acme.net", HttpMethod.GET)

+// By default BufferOption.Default is set
+Emitter emitter = new Emitter("collector.acme.net", HttpMethod.POST)
+// We can change that if we'd like emitter.setBufferOption(BufferOption.Instant)
+{% endhighlight %}

 <h2><a name="trackerbug">5.
 Tracker context bug fix</a></h2>

 [A bug existed][56] in our tracking method signatures that would pass the context argument as a `Map`, this has now been fixed to pass in a list of contexts, using the new `SchemaPayload` as mentioned above.
+The new type for passing the context is `List<SchemaPayload>`.

 <h2><a name="misc">6.
 Miscellaneous</a></h2>

-A few miscellaneous changes that have changed in this version, include the addition of some unit tests for the `Subject` class, and Base64 encoding now uses `UTF-8` from `US-ASCII`.
+A few miscellaneous changes that have changed in this version, include the addition of some unit tests for the `Subject` class, and Base64 encoding now uses `UTF-8` instead of `US-ASCII`.

 <h2><a name="support">7.
 Support</a></h2>